 - Remember to record the session so that you (and students who could not attend) are able to review it again.
 For the speakers themselves, the recording is a great feature.
 How often do you really have the opportunity to hear yourself again, without an audience?

 Finally, you may have some students (as I did this past semester) who have to miss class because of internship commitments (IBMAN).
-By having them prepare and participate in a webinar, everyone can benefit and still satisfy academic requirements.
+By having them prepare and participate in a online-seminar, everyone can benefit and still satisfy academic requirements.

 Image: Copyright © 2011 Adobe Systems Incorporated